Snehadeep71/SK_Interior_Decor/README.md

-# SK_Interior_Decor
+# wallpaper2
-This is the first edit for the sk interior decor
+this is the second host for the wallpaper